python/mypy/docs/source/config_file.rst

     By default, mypy won't allow a variable to be redefined with an unrelated type.
 This flag enables the redefinition of unannotated variables with an arbitrary type.
-You will also need to enable :confval:`local_partial_types`.
+This also requires :confval:`local_partial_types`, which is enabled by default starting from mypy 2.0.
 Example:

     .. code-block:: python